 But for a basic mason jar or French Press, measure 100 grams of coffee and grind coarsely.
 Then pour 500 grams of water over the grounds.

 It’s always good to stir the combination to ensure even saturation, especially since ground coffee can have dry static clumps.
-We like to brew for longer periods in the fridge, anywhere from 16-20 hours.
+I like to brew for longer periods in the fridge, anywhere from 16-20 hours.
 But you can brew for 12-14 hours outside of the fridge, and you will likely notice different flavors!
 Filter with a pour over dripper or a cheesecloth to remove coffee grounds.

 DIY Cold Brew Coffee Step-by-Step Details